OussamaHaddad002/Pipeline-Integrity-Management-System/README.md

 1. Navigate to **http://localhost:3000**
 2. View the dashboard with 10 sample pipelines
 3. Click "Assess Risk" on any pipeline (e.g., TX-001)
-4. See detailed risk breakdown with realistic failure probabilities
+4. See detailed risk breakdown with failure probabilities
 5. Observe color-coded risk levels and contributing factors

 ### **🤖 AI Prediction Testing**
 1. Go to **Predictions** tab
 2. Select a pipeline from the dropdown (TX-001 through TX-010)
 3. Click "Generate AI Prediction"
-4. View realistic failure probability (0.1% - 1.0%)
+4. View failure probability (0.1% - 1.0%)
 5. Examine confidence scores and risk factor analysis

 ### **⚡ Real-time Updates Testing**
 1. Open the application in multiple browser tabs
 2. Generate a prediction in one tab
 3. Watch real-time updates appear in other tabs
-4. Observe WebSocket connectivity status indicators

 ## 🎯 Code Quality Features